Skip to main content

 • Fewer Questions: Previously, the FAFSA contained more than 100 questions, which many applicants found daunting.
 The new FAFSA includes fewer questions, reducing the complexity and making it less time-consuming.

-• Expanded Pell Grant Eligibility: The updated FAFSA aims to make more students eligible for Pell Grants, a form of federal aid that does not need to be repaid.
-Pell Grant eligibility will now consider more factors, including family size and the poverty level in a student’s area, potentially increasing the number of recipients.
+• Expanded Pell Grant Eligibility: The updated FAFSA aimed to make more students eligible for Pell Grants, a form of federal aid that does not need to be repaid.
+Pell Grant eligibility now considers more factors, including family size and the poverty level in a student’s area, potentially increasing the number of recipients.

 1. Easier Access to IRS Data Retrieval Tool (DRT)